bryanalango/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-The directory will look into more pounters and memory management, arrays, and strings
+The directory will look into more pointers and memory management, arrays, and strings